Is TikTok getting banned in the US? Here's why people are worried about the app

 How will the TikTok ban affect me?

 Although it's not certain whether or not TikTok will be outright banned in the US—and if it is truly causing the threat to the US that some insist—people are definitely curious about one of their favorite forms of entertainment.
-If it did get banned, per Vox (opens in new tab), using the app in the US would be illegal, which could lead to discussions about our First Amendment rights.
+If it did get banned, per Vox, using the app in the US would be illegal, which could lead to discussions about our First Amendment rights.

 It's interesting to think that a platform with the likes of our beloved Noodles the Pug and fun dances could cause so much turmoil, but with 80 million monthly active users perusing videos, we have a feeling the ban debate will not come without challenges.

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.